-Everyone at work occasionally has a bad day, or even a string of bad days; that's exactly the moment you can do a wonderful thing by offering up encouraging words for co-workers.
+Everyone at work occasionally has a bad day, or even a string of bad days; that's exactly the moment you can do a wonderful thing by offering encouraging words for co-workers.
 Sometimes your offer of support, your positive words, and your expression of sympathy may be just the thing they need to hear to keep from plummeting into the depths of despair.

 Some co-workers fear being around the victim, as if that taint of failure might slosh over onto them.
 That's bad form, but worse, it has a domino effect on everyone in the immediate group.